Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Despite a downturn in the production of new DA/SA guns, we still have the old classics.

 Many shooters prefer these for things like concealed carry, home defense, and even competition.
-I have no doubt, DA/SA guns will linger for a very long time.
+I have no doubt DA/SA guns will linger for a very long time.

 Though not as popular as the striker-fired crowd, the DA/SA design is a great addition to any gun safe.
-Thanks to its unique trigger system that both cocks and fires the weapon on the first pull, DA/SA guns ensure follow-up shots are a lot lighter and smoother.
+Thanks to their unique trigger system that both cocks and fires the weapon on the first pull, DA/SA guns ensure follow-up shots are a lot lighter and smoother.

 What are your favorite DA/SA guns?
 Sound off in the comments below.
 For even more pistols that skirt the polymer trend, check out our guide on the Best Not a Glock Pistols